dlcs/book/API_Reference/customer.md

 ### authServices (🔗)

 Collection of IIIF Authentication services available for use with your images.
 The images are associated with the auth services via Roles.
-An AuthService is a means of acquirung a role.
+An [AuthService](authservice.md) is a means of acquiring a role.

 | domain         | range            | readonly | writeonly |